Kordnsky/Web-Crawler-BIlibili-LearderBoard/README.md

 Conclusion:
 ---
   First analyze the HTML code of Bilibili LeaderBoard Page, I picked out the useful classification tag(e.g: 0 to "ALL") and crate several dictionaries, each key corresponds to a LeaderBoard of Bilibili.

-  Then crate the headers for the crawler to camouflage the User-Agent.
+Then crate the headers for the crawler to camouflage the User-Agent:
   ```
   Referer: https://www.bilibili.com/ranking/all/5/0/3
-  User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36
+  User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko)
+              Chrome/71.0.3578.98 Safari/537.36
   ```
   Then start the crawler and a total of 152 LeaderBoards were crawled down (See "textfiles.zip").
   After all that use "matplotlib" to draw the Score/Rank Chart of Monthly GeneralRank, Monthly OriginalRank and Monthly RookieRank.
 (See "ScoreAndRankPlot.png").